Paul Goodison: America Cup

 Goodison initially joined Artemis Racing for their 2017 Louis Vuitton Challenger’s Trophy campaign.

 He then went to sail for New York Yacht Clubs – American Magic campaign in the 2021 America's Cup – Challenger Series where the team capsized compromising their campaign.
-Was also helmsman of there 2024 America's Cup campaign but was injured mid way through the Challenger Series in a none racing accident and had to be replaced.
+Was also helmsman of their 2024 America's Cup campaign but was injured mid way through the Challenger Series in a none racing accident and had to be replaced.

 Awards

 Goodison was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to sport.